Scollard Formation: Paleontology

 The Scollard Formation preserves the remains of vertebrates, especially dinosaurs and, rarely, mammals, as well as a wide range of plant fossils.
 The Scollard strata span the K-Pg boundary, therefore the lower member of the Scollard provides a record of the last of the dinosaurs, while the upper member records the dawn of the Age of Mammals after the K-Pg extinction event.

 Flora

 Plant fossils from the upper, early Paleocene member of the Scollard Formation include species of the ferns Botrychium, Woodwardia and Azolla; the conifers Metasequoia and Glyptostrobus; the monocot Limnobiophyllum (a relative of duckweeds), Sabalites geneseensis (similar to Serenoa repens); and the dicots Cercidiphyllum and Platanus.
 Leaf analysis of the Genesee flora estimated mean annual temperature at 11 C with a cold month mean temperature of 2.4 C. Graminidites, a Grass palynomorph occurs in the Maastrichtian Scollard Formation.
 The species, G. ulkapites, occurs at the initiation of a temperate climate in the area.

 Vertebrates

-Crocodylian Albertosuchus, acanthomorph fish Lindoeichthys and unnamed esocid fish are known.
+Crocodylian Albertosuchus, acanthomorph fish Lindoeichthys, otophysan fish Acronichthys, and an unnamed esocid fish are known.
+Taeniodont mammal Schowalteria is also known from the Scollard formation.